 Illumina instructional designers also have experience developing materials designed to be used in face-to-face classroom or workshop training environments.
 In Illumina’s experience, self-paced learning can be effectively used for preparation for in-person training or for follow-up.

-Our instructional design and development teams have growing experience designing slide presentations, facilitators’ guides, handouts and a wealth of materials for virtual webinars and web conferences delivered using tools such as Blackboard Collaborate, WebEx, GoToWebinar, and Adobe Connect among others.
+Our instructional design and development teams have experience designing slide presentations, facilitators’ guides, handouts guided data walks, and a wealth of other materials for virtual webinars and web conferences delivered using tools such as Zoom, GotoMeeting and GotoWebinar, Blackboard Collaborate, WebEx, On24, and Adobe Connect among others.